 Track How Far You’ve Come

-Week one, you talked to your doctor about some important personal health measurements such as blood pressure, cholesterol, heart rate, and Body Mass Index; week two, you’ve begun to use daily activities, chores, and hobbies to slowly ease the transition from a sedentary to a more active lifestyle; and week three, you’ve recommitted to your workout routine and recognized how incremental progress adds up if you just stick with it.
+Although we all move at a different pace, we’ve plotted out a Move It Monday roadmap to guide you through a month-long fitness journey.
+Week one, we recommend talking to your doctor about important health measurements and numbers such as blood pressure, cholesterol levels, heart rate, and Body Mass Index (BMI).
+Week two focuses on using daily activities, like chores and hobbies, to slowly ease the transition from a sedentary lifestyle to a more active one; and by week three, you’ve recommitted to your workout routine, and recognized how incremental progress adds up if you just stick with it.

-Because success is not as much an outcome or end result as it is a process.
+Because success is not as much an outcome—it’s a process.
 So, keep up the good work and use this Monday to see far how you’ve come.